Siân Berry

-Siân Rebecca Berry (/ʃɑːn/; born 9 July 1974) is a British politician who has served as the member of Parliament for Brighton Pavilion since July 2024, succeeding Caroline Lucas.
+Siân Rebecca Berry (/ʃɑːn/; born 9 July 1974) is a British politician who has served as the Member of Parliament for Brighton Pavilion since July 2024, succeeding Caroline Lucas.
 She was a co-leader of the Green Party of England and Wales alongside Jonathan Bartley from 2018 to 2021, and was its sole leader from July to October 2021.
 From 2006 to 2007, she was one of the Green Party's principal speakers.

-Berry was a member of the London Assembly (AM) from 2016 until she resigned in 2024, serving as a London-wide member elected under the Additional-member system.
+Berry was a member of the London Assembly (AM) from 2016 until she resigned in 2024, serving as a London-wide member elected under the additional-member system.
 She also served as a Green Party councillor on Camden Council, representing Highgate until October 2023.

 Early life and career

-Berry was born on 9 July 1974 and brought up in Cheltenham, Gloucestershire, England.
+Berry was born on 9 July 1974, and brought up in Cheltenham, Gloucestershire.
 She was educated at Pate's Grammar School, a state grammar school in Cheltenham, where her parents were teachers.
-She studied metallurgy and the science of materials at Trinity College, Oxford, graduating with a Master of Engineering (MEng) degree.
+She studied metallurgy and the science of materials at Trinity College, Oxford, graduating with a master of engineering degree (MEng).
 Upon graduating in 1997, she moved to London.

 Berry worked as a medical copywriter.
 From June 2011 to late 2015, Berry worked as a roads and sustainable transport campaigner for the charity Campaign for Better Transport.